ytsaurus/ytsaurus/yt/docs/en/_includes/overview/about.md

 - To store exabytes of data.
 - To use HDD, SDD, and RAM for data storage.
 - To process data on hundreds of thousands of CPU cores.
-- To solve machine learning problems on thousands GPUs.
+- To solve machine learning problems on thousands of GPUs.
-- To store and process data owned by tens of thousands of platform tenants.
+- To store and process data from tens of thousands of platform tenants.

 ## Architecture